How Our Christian Rehab For Men is Different

 Our Christian counselors help the addict sprout new leaves and grow a new life, free of addiction and the pain that led them to their addiction.
 We are all about planting the seeds of new life and helping the individual grow into a new creature in Christ.

 - Vocationally Focused

 “Doing drugs and drinking alcohol was the relief to my pain of the loss of my father at twelve.
-He committed suicide, leaving me, my brother, my sister and mom.
+He committed suicide, leaving me, my brother, my sister, and my mom.
 Losing him brought anger into my life.
 I didn’t know how to control the anger; therefore, I began to use drugs to ease the pain.
 Eventually, I began stealing in order to support my addiction.
-I was on a path of destruction and spent seven months prison and five months in jail.
+I was on a path of destruction.
 I put my family through a lot of hurt and pain.
-God blessed me in 2013 when I was in court on a probation violation.
-The judge gave me the option to get help from Adult & Teen Challenge instead of jail.
-I came in lost, broken and ready to change.
+I came into Teen Challenge lost, broken, and ready to change.
 Since then, God has renewed my mind and my family relationships are healing.
 God gave me a second chance here.
-I give all honor and glory to God for what he’s done in my heart.
+I give all honor and glory to God for what he’s done in my heart.”

 “I was dropped off at Teen Challenge by my oldest brother brought, who told me, ‘Twenty-five other drug programs wouldn’t take you in because of your criminal record.
 Don’t mess up this chance.
 If you quit or run, you’ll be dead.’
 The first few days of detox and entering Teen Challenge rehab center for men were brutal beyond description.
 I was so depressed from being homeless, friendless, and had no options except rehab.
 Today, I am whole again and can only say a special thank you and prayer for the Teen Challenge director who said ‘Yes’ while twenty-five other rehabs said ‘No’. ”